lgreski/datasciencectacontent/markdown/rprog-extractOperator.md

 In this article we will illustrate various forms of the extract operator, focusing on how to use it with data frames.

 The first form, `[`, can be used to extract content from vector, lists, or data frames.
-Since vectors are one dimensional, i.e. they contain a between 1 and N elements, we apply the extract operator to the vector as a single number or a list of numbers as follows.
+Since vectors are one dimensional, i.e. they contain between 1 and N elements, we apply the extract operator to the vector as a single number or a list of numbers as follows.

      x[ selection criteria here ]